-- Press the ON/OFF button to start the refrigerator. - If the display code reads "no" there is no electricity or gas available to operate the refrigerator.
+- Press the ON/OFF button to start the refrigerator. - If the display code reads "No", there is no electricity or gas available to operate the refrigerator.
 Open the propane tank valve or connect the shoreline.

-- Press the MODE button to select energy source.
-There are three settings: LP (Gas Mode) Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas. - AC (Electric Mode) Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running. - AU (Automatic Mode) Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
-If electricity is lost, it will automatically switch over to LP gas operation if gas is available. - Press the TEMP SET button to change temperature setting from 1 to 9 on display.
-Start at the 'coldest' setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold\ food has been added. \The refrigerator will retain temperature more efficiently if food is already cold before placing inside.
+Press the MODE button to select energy source.
+There are three settings: LP (Gas Mode) - Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas.

+AC (Electric Mode) - Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.

+AU (Automatic Mode) - Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
+If electricity is lost, it will automatically switch over to LP gas operation if gas is available.

-For further information and operating cautions, see the refrigerator operating instructions included in your InfoCase.
+NOTE: To avoid discharging house batteries, turn the Inverter OFF or switch the refrigerator to GAS mode anytime you are running the refrigerator with the shoreline unplugged.

+The refrigerator draws its electrical current through the inverter and not directly from the shoreline.

+If the refrigerator is in ELECTRIC or AUTO mode, it will continue to draw power from house batteries through the inverter when the shoreline is unplugged unless the Inverter is turned OFF.

+• Press the SET TEMP button to change temperature setting from 1 to 9 on display.
+Start at the coldest setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold food has been added.

+NOTE: The refrigerator will retain temperature more efficiently if food is already cold before placing inside.

+See the manufacturer's user guide provided in your InfoCase for further key features as well as operating, safety, maintenance, and troubleshooting information.